Revisiting MAE pre-training for 3D medical image segmentation: Results and Discussion

 \section{Results and Discussion}

-We compare our final models \textbf{S3D-B} and \textbf{S3D-L} against \textbf{VoCo} \citep{wu2024voco}, VolumeFusion \textbf{(VF)} by \citet{wang2023mis}, as well as \textbf{MG} Models Genesis \citep{zhou2021models}.
-The baselines are pre-trained using the same framework on the same data with the same backbone and the same hyperparameters - where possible - and are scaled to fully utilize an A100 40GB GPU, optimized for 250k steps.
-We provide explicit baseline method and configuration details in \cref{apx:detailed_method_config}.
-Moreover, we compare against two from-scratch baselines.
-The first, 'No (Dyn.)', represents a non-pretrained (i.e., from scratch) default nnU-Net \texttt{3D fullres} architecture that was planned and preprocessed on each downstream dataset individually, potentially resulting in different architectures, data preprocessing, and spacings.
-The second from-scratch baseline, 'No (Fixed)', is an nnU-Net training with the same plans and preprocessing as defined by our pre-training.
-The dataset-wise mean DSC and mean NSD values across our test dataset suite are provided in \cref{tab:test_performance_all}.
-Additionally, ranking stability of the methods is evaluated through bootstrapping and is provided in \cref{fig:test_rank_bootstrapped}.
+We compare our final model S3D against Volume Contrastive (VoCo)~\citep{wu2024voco}, VolumeFusion (VF)~\citep{wang2023mis}, as well as Models Genesis (MG)~\citep{zhou2021models}.
+The baselines are pre-trained for 250k steps using the same framework on the same data with the same backbone and the same hyperparameters (where possible) but scaled to fully utilize an A100 40GB GPU.
+We provide explicit baseline methods and configuration details in \cref{apx:detailed_method_config}.
+Moreover, we compare against two strong from-scratch baselines.
+The first, \textit{No (Dyn.)}, represents a from scratch default nnU-Net 3D architecture that was planned and preprocessed on each downstream dataset individually, potentially resulting in different architectures, data preprocessing, and spacings.
+The second from-scratch baseline, \textit{No (Fixed)}, is a nnU-Net training with the same plans and pre-processing as defined by our pre-training.
+The dataset-wise mean dice similarity coefficient (DSC) and mean normalized surface distance (NSD) at 2 mm tolerance values across our test dataset suite are provided in \cref{tab:test_performance_all}.
+Additionally, the ranking stability is evaluated through bootstrapping and is provided in \cref{fig:test_rank_bootstrapped}.